Family Social Sciences Undergraduate (FSS)

 The department participates in all four years of the medical curriculum.
 Please click on the link for complete information on Undergraduate Medical Education Program .
 A list of specific courses, sessions and clerkships is outlined on Community Health Sciences website.

-The Community Medicine Residency Program is a five-year medical specialty program accredited by the Royal College of Physicians and Surgeons of Canada.
+The Public Health and Preventive Medicine Residency Program is a five-year medical specialty program accredited by the Royal College of Physicians and Surgeons of Canada.
 Application to the program can be made through the Canadian Residency Matching Service (http://www.carms.ca/) or, in some instances, through the Max Rady College of Medicine’s re-entry process.
-Please contact the Community Medicine Residency Program Director for more information.
+Please contact the Public Health and Preventive Medicine residency program director for more information.